idiap/bob/src/doc/BobInstallation.rst

 Extra packages we recommend
 ===========================

-These are packages that are *not* required to compile or run torch examples, but make a nice complement to the installation and provides you with the ability to plot and interact with Torch:
+These are packages that are *not* required to compile or run bob examples, but make a nice complement to the installation and provides you with the ability to plot and interact with bob:

 * `Scipy`_: A set of scientific-related python-based utilities
 * `IPython`_: A powerful replacement for your python shell that provides bells